Workiva/react_testing_library/doc/migration_guides/expectations.md

 This gets even more interesting though because it's likely that if this were reality, we already have a test verifying that we can mount and use the calculator (requiring these values be correct).
 That means that these implementation detail assertions are redundant, may cause trouble in the future, and can be removed!
 For the purposes of this example, we'll go ahead and remove those assertions.

-To recap, we now need to tweek the `state.displayValue` and `state.sumWasLastOp` assertions, and we're removing the other two because those values are already being checked elsewhere.
+To recap, we now need to tweak the `state.displayValue` and `state.sumWasLastOp` assertions, and we're removing the other two because those values are already being checked elsewhere.

 **3. Tweak the Expectations**